Coayer/unbot/README.md

 ```

 Memory storage with natural recall.
 GloVe embeddings are used to determine if the answer to a question is stored as a
 memory or if it should be searched on the web.
-DistillBERT is again used for answer selection.
+DistillBERT is used for answer selection.
 By default, memories have
 an expiry time but can be marked for permanent storage.

 ```